aziobrow/anagram_api/README.md

   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL
   - Supports an optional query param that indicates the maximum number of results to return.

-- `GET /api/v1/anagrams/groups`
+- `GET /api/v1/anagrams/top_results`
-  - Endpoint that supports a query param identifying words with the most anagrams
+  - Returns the words that have the most anagrams (e.g., the largest anagram group)
   - Also supports a query param that will return all anagram groups of size >= *x*

 - `DELETE /api/v1/anagrams/:word`